Social Media Marketing 101: The Best Guide You’ll Find

 How to apply this to your business’ social media plan:

 After the initial creation of your Business Account, you should start customizing it right away.
-To begin, create an Instagram bio including everything from your business’ logo to a link to your website, witty content (like these funny Instagram bios), and any brand specific hashtags.
+To begin, create an Instagram bio including everything from your business’ logo to a link to your website, witty content, and any brand specific hashtags.
 Once you create your profile, you can upload pre-made content so that your account is full of beautiful imagery and videos.
 Only after this should you start promoting your own account and following other brands and users relevant to your industry.
 After you’re a bit more established, we recommend focusing on the following:

 What to post: The content you post needs to be relevant to your brand’s goals.
 You can certainly decide whether you want to be fun and playful or serious, but always keep a level of professionalism.
 We recommend starting with Instagram Stories and posts.
 If you’re looking to up your game and create expert-level content, here are a few Instagram tools that you can take advantage of.